yetanotherf0rked/ctf-writeups/NahamCon2022/Just crafting packets at Nahamcon2022 (2 of 3).md

     os.system(flush_rules)
 ```

 First we update iptables rules to intercept the interesting packets to nfqueue.
-Then we init nfqueue and bind the queue no. 0 to our callback function.
+Then we init nfqueue and bind the queue number 0 to our callback function.
+We use the same queue for both incoming and outgoing packets.

 In our callback function, we get a raw packet.
 To manipulate it, we create a scapy IP layer with the packet's payload as an argument.
 We print it and finally we accept the packet.
 If we interrupt the process (with Ctrl+C) then we unbind the queue and flush the iptables rules.

 **Important:** check your INPUT and OUTPUT chain rules before flushing it as it flushes everything.